-A. For each instrument recorded and when the instrument is photocopied, the county clerk shall charge a recording fee of five dollars (\$5.00) for the first page and two dollars (\$2.00) for each additional page or portion thereof of the same instrument.

-- B. For each instrument recorded and when the instrument is photocopied, the county clerk may charge, in addition to any other fees authorized by law, including the fee provided in Subsection A of this section, an equipment recording fee.
+- A. For each instrument recorded and when the instrument is photocopied, the county clerk shall charge a recording fee of five dollars (\$5.00) for the first page and two dollars (\$2.00) for each additional page or portion thereof of the same instrument. - B. For each instrument recorded and when the instrument is photocopied, the county clerk may charge, in addition to any other fees authorized by law, including the fee provided in Subsection A of this section, an equipment recording fee.
 The equipment recording fee shall not exceed three dollars (\$3.00) for each instrument recorded, except that in class A counties the equipment recording fee shall not exceed two dollars (\$2.00). - C. Amounts collected from the equipment recording fee shall be deposited into a county clerk recording and filing fund, which shall be established by the county.
-Money in the county clerk recording and filing fund shall be expended only to rent, purchase, lease or lease-purchase equipment associated with recording, filing, maintaining or reproducing documents in the county clerk's office and for staff training on office procedures and equipment. - D. The equipment recording fee and expenditures from the county clerk recording and filing fund shall be determined annually by the county clerk and approved by the board of county commissioners.
+Money in the county clerk recording and filing fund shall be expended only to purchase equipment associated with recording, filing, maintaining or reproducing documents in the county clerk's office. - D. The equipment recording fee and expenditures from the county clerk recording and filing fund shall be determined annually by the county clerk and approved by the board of county commissioners.

-History: 1978 Comp., § 14-8-12.2, enacted by Laws 1985, ch.
-122, § 2; 1987, ch.
-288, § 1; 1994, ch.
-28, § 1; 1995, ch.
-26, § 1.
+History: 1978 Comp., \S 14-8-12.2, enacted by Laws 1985, ch.
+122, \S 2; 1987, ch.
+288, \S 1; 1994, ch.
+28, \S 1.